 How’s it work?

-You allocate a percentage of your spending to each of these categories.
-Then within the categories you have complete flexibility.
+You allocate a percentage of your spending on each of these categories.
+Then within the categories, you have complete flexibility.

 It’s a simpler model for people who might get frustrated with the detail of budgeting.
 Rather than having 20, 30, or more (we have even more!) categories for your spending, you only need to deal with the three.

 This is the largest category because for most people it consumes the largest amount of our income.
 50% might sound like a lot of money, but this category group adds up fast.

 Living expenses are going to include the basics – like the things we wrote about in the 4 Walls of Budgeting post.
 Mortgage or rent, utilities, food, clothing, and transportation.

 Many financial professionals recommend that your rent or mortgage is kept to under 30% of your take-home pay.
 Ideally, it would be 25% or less because this is a huge expense on a single item and being able to keep that low can impact all other areas of your budgeting.

 Beyond the “4 Walls,” I would recommend also including regular fixed expenses that are required to reasonably and safely live your lives.
 For example, insurance should go here.
 Monthly medical insurance payments, homeowners’ or renter’s insurance, and automobile insurance are expenses that are basically required for many families to feel safe and be protected.

 If you take medicines regularly, include those here too.
 This category is all about basic living needs – and that certainly includes your health!

 Yes, I know.
 This deviates from the popular “pay yourself first” mantra that some people in the personal finance space love to throw around.
 The reality though is that you need to cover basic living expenses first.
 If you aren’t meeting your basics needs then you really need to defer financial goals until you can get the basics covered.